emscripten-core/emscripten/site/source/docs/porting/simd.rst

 Certain intrinsics in the table below are marked "virtual".
 This means that there does not actually exist a native x86 SSE instruction set opcode to implement them, but native compilers offer the function as a convenience.
 Different compilers might generate a different instruction sequence for these.

-In addition to consulting the tables below, you can turn on diagnostics for slow, emulated functions by defining the macro `WASM_SIMD_COMPAT_SLOW`.
+In addition to consulting the tables below, you can turn on diagnostics for slow, emulated functions by defining the macro ``#define WASM_SIMD_COMPAT_SLOW``.
 This will print out warnings if you attempt to use any of the slow paths (corresponding to ❌ or 💣 in the legend).

 .. list-table:: x86 SSE intrinsics available via #include <xmmintrin.h> and -msse
    :widths: 20 30